Jessica Neuwirth

 Jessica Neuwirth (born 10 December 1961) is an American lawyer and international women's rights activist.
-She is one of the founders of Equality Now, an international women's rights organizations established in 1992, and the founder and director of Donor Direct Action, a project hosted by the Sisterhood is Global Institute to support women's organizations around the world.
+She is one of the founders of Equality Now, an international women's rights organizations established in 1992, and the founder and director of Frontline Women's Fund, a project hosted by the Sisterhood is Global Institute to support women's organizations around the world.
 She is the founder and President Emerita of the ERA Coalition and Fund for Women's Equality.

 Background

 Neuwirth was born and raised in New York City.
 While in high school, she became a member of the first high school chapter of Amnesty International in the United States.
 Neuwirth graduated high school at the age of 16 and went on to attend Yale University, where she graduated cum laude with a BA in History in 1982.
 She went on to receive her Juris Doctor from Harvard Law School in 1985.